lucasros98/nlp_healthcare/work_logs/week2.md

 We also started to work on a NER system that we will use later to train the different BERT models.
 We have a little bit more work to do on this, but we have a good start.

+### Data exploration
+- Extracted a list of common abbreviations and their translations, both medical and normal language
+- created a plot of sentence length over number of sentences
+- Extracted the "categories" i.e. the first word of each sentence

 ## Thoughts?